salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion ensures that code is evaluated in the executing sandbox's global object context.
+This distortion ensures code executes in the sandbox.